Live and work in the Oregon Wilderness!

 Housing is provided on site – either a private room or a private cabin – with a shared bathroom/shower.
 Utilities are also provided in the form of solar or hydroelectric power.
 When we have meals for guests you are welcome to eat with us (about 75% of the time), but when there are no meals you are on your own.
 There is a cooking space in your private housing.

-Most employees believe the biggest benefit is our amazing backyard.
+Most employees believe the biggest benefits are our close-knit community and our amazing backyard.

 Getting Here and Getting Around

 Jawbone Flats is very remote.
 If you choose to bring a vehicle, it is a 2.5 hour drive to Portland, 1.5 hours to Salem, and 1 hour to the nearest grocery store.
 All vehicles are parked at the Opal Creek Trailhead, 3.1 miles from Jawbone Flats.
 As an employee, you can hike or bike the 3.1 miles or coordinate with our gear shuttles for rides and/or transport of belongings.
 If you do not have a vehicle – and a few of our staff do not – you make fast friends with other employees who have vehicles.
 Initial transportation from PDX airport to Jawbone Flats can be arranged.

 Although the commute to city comforts may be long, the commute to work and play is quite short.
 Your work is a quick walk from your living space, all within the 15 acres of Jawbone Flats.

 For the adventurous: go hiking and backpacking from your doorstep, jump into crystal-clear pools, creek walk up secret streams, and seek out undiscovered places.

 For relaxation: yoga, meditation, reading, napping, and painting all come with a view.

 For the nerd: the Opal Creek Wilderness is your classroom, too.
 Borrow a field guide and learn the staggering diversity of plants, lichens and mosses, mushrooms, amphibians, and birds that inhabit the old growth forest.